systemsecologygroup/PhytoSFDM/README.rst

 these state variables.
-Here we extended this traditional modelling structure by characterising the phytoplankton community with a trait (i.e. cell size) and a trade-off emerging from three allometric relationships between, cell size and: 1) phytoplankton nutrient uptake, 2) zooplankton grazing and 3) phytoplankton sinking.
-In these models the size structure and size diversity of the phytoplankton community is modelled by explicitly quantifying a finite number of phytoplankton morphotypes, each type with a specific size value (i.e. full model); or by approximating the size distribution using a moment closure technique, where we only quantified the total biomass, the mean size and the size variance of the community (i.e. aggregate models).
+Here we extended this traditional modelling structure by characterising the phytoplankton community with a trait (i.e. cell size) and a trade-off emerging from three allometric relationships between, cell size and: 1) phytoplankton nutrient uptake, 2) zooplankton grazing, and 3) phytoplankton sinking.
+In these models the size structure and size diversity of the phytoplankton community is modelled by explicitly quantifying a finite number of phytoplankton morphotypes, each type with a specific size value (i.e. full model); or by approximating the size distribution using a moment closure technique, where we only quantified the total biomass, the mean size, and the size variance of the community (i.e. aggregate models).
 These approaches are inspired by early works of Wirtz & Eckhardt (1996), Norberg et al.
 (2001), Bruggeman & Koojiman (2007), Bruggeman (2009) and Merico et al. (2009).
 Some examples of more recent applications of the moment-based approximation are